WhileTrue0087/WhileTrue0087/README.md

 - 💞️ I’m looking to collaborate on python & Javascript project
 - 📫 reach me by Email Address taha.jami.138700@gmail.com
 - 😄 Pronouns: Love team working & learning
-- ⚡ Fun fact: IDK
+- ⚡ Fun fact: I love TeamWorking

 <!---
 WhileTrue0087/WhileTrue0087 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.